 On July 1, 2019, the acquisition was completed pursuant to the Purchase Agreement.
-At closing, SAMG LLC paid to Cortina an aggregate principal amount of \$3,577 in cash, and SLP paid an additional \$8,952, in the form of issuance and delivery to certain Principals of Cortina of662,713 Class B Units in SLP.
+At closing, SAMG LLC paid to Cortina an aggregate principal amount of \$33,577 in cash, and SLP paid an additional \$8,952, in the form of issuance and delivery to certain Principals of Cortina of 662,713 Class B Units in SLP.
 The \$33,577 paid in cash represented \$35,072 in consideration, partially offset by net closing credits due to SAMG LLC for reimbursable expenses from Cortina.

-In addition, the Purchase Agreement provides for up to an additional \$26,209 to be paid 80% in cash with certain Principals of Cortina receiving the remaining20% in the form of Class B Units of SLP in potential earn-out payments over the next four years.
+In addition, the Purchase Agreement provides for up to an additional \$26,209 to be paid 80% in cash with certain Principals of Cortina receiving the remaining 20% in the form of Class B Units of SLP in potential earn-out payments over the next four years.
 SAMG LLC determined that the preliminary fair value of contingent consideration pursuant to the terms of the Purchase Agreement whereby the sellers of Cortina are potentially entitled to two retention payments and one growth payment contingent upon the achievement of various revenue targets is \$13,800.
 The estimated fair value of contingent consideration is recognized at the date of acquisition and adjusted for changes in facts and circumstances until the ultimate resolution of the contingency.
 Changes in the fair value of contingent consideration are reflected as a component of general and administrative expenses in the Condensed Consolidated Statements of Operations.
-The income approach was used to determine the fair value of these payments, by estimating a range of likely risk-free discount rate adjusted to account for SAMG LLC's credit or counterparty risk to arrive at the present value of the contingent consideration payments.
-The discount rate for the contingent consideration payments and one growth back to their present values using a rate for the contingent consideration payments.
+The income approach was used to determine the fair value of these payments, by estimating a range of likely expected outcomes and payouts given these outcomes.
+The potential payouts were estimated using a Monte Carlo simulation and discounted back to their present values using a risk-free discount rate adjusted to account for SAMG LLC's credit or counterparty risk to arrive at the present value of the contingent consideration payments.
+The discount rate for the contingent consideration payments was based on the revenue cost of capital for Cortina's revenue.

-The first retention payment, due if revenue for the 12-month period from July 1, 2020 to June 30, 2021 is greater than or equal to 95% of the acquired revenue of \$3,027, which represents Cortina's annual revenue run-rate as of closing ("Acquired Revenue"), is equal to \$3,370.
-If revenue for the period is equal to 75% or less of the Acquired Revenue, there is no first retention payment, and if revenue for the period is between 75% and 95%, the first retention payment will be determined using linear interpolation between \$ and \$3,370.
-Cortina's revenue for the 12-month period from July 1, 2020 to June 30, 2021 exceeded 95% of the acquired revenue of \$3,027, therefore, a first retention payment of \$3,370 was due as of June 30, 2021.
-The first retention payment was paid on July 30, 2021 in the form of \$,696 in cash and \$674 in equity.
+The first retention payment, due if revenue for the 12-month period from July 1, 2020 to June 30, 2021 is greater than or equal to 95% of the acquired revenue of \$13,027, which represents Cortina's annual revenue run-rate as of closing ("Acquired Revenue"), is equal to \$3,370.
+If revenue for the period is equal to 75% or less of the Acquired Revenue, there is no first retention payment, and if revenue for the period is between 75% and 95%, the first retention payment will be determined using linear interpolation between \$0 and \$3,370.
+Cortina's revenue for the 12-month period from July 1, 2020 to June 30, 2021 exceeded 95% of the acquired revenue of \$13,027, therefore, a first retention payment of \$3,370 was due as of June 30, 2021.
+The first retention payment was paid on July 30, 2021 in the form of \$2,696 in cash and \$674 in equity.